What is ACH Payment Processing and How Does it Work?

 For businesses that generally accept payments by credit card, it often costs less to process an ACH transfer with lower ACH fees than credit card processing.
 Especially if you are collecting recurring payments, savings can add up.
 Automation only increases the benefit.
 However, ACH will not give you an approval in real-time like a credit card terminal.

-Debit card transactions remove funds from a person’s account and place them in another account, much the same as an ACH payment.
+Debit card transactions remove funds from a business account and place them in another account, much the same as an ACH payment.
 These transaction processes, however, are very different.
 ACH payments go through the Automated Clearing House, whereas debit card transactions do not.

 There is no need for a debit card number with an ACH payment.
 Instead, four numbers are needed: the routing number and account number of the payer’s checking or savings account and the receiving party’s routing number and account number.

-Conclusion – ACH Payment Processing
+ACH Payment Processing Helps Businesses Scale Efficiently

-ACH payment means electronic payments made from payer to payee bank account through the Automated Clearing House financial institution network overseen by Nacha.
+ACH payment means an electronic payment made from a payer to a payee’s bank account through the Automated Clearing House financial institution network overseen by Nacha.
+ACH costs less than other payment solutions, including paper checks, wire transfers, debit cards, or credit card transactions.

 Recommendations